GSA/GSA-DITA-OT-ToolKit-Developer/dita-ot-2.5.4/plugins/GSA_pdf/README.md

 This plugin extends the base pdf transform to provide GSA Specialization and a override plugin framework

-For more information reach out to the GSA or contact tom.aldous@thecontentera.com
+For more information reach out to Francis Poe at francis.poe@gsa.gov or Tom Aldous tom.aldous@thecontentera.com